Solomon-Kebede/solomon-kebede.github.io/alx-challenge-2022/the-clues/index.md

 ...
 ```

 Let's make sense of the result above.
-There are basically 3 columns, the left column indicates the file offset of the row, the next two columns show the data in hex and as text respectively.
-At the offsets `000011a0`, `000011b0` and `000011c0`, we can see the text we found earlier, if we take a closer look at the offsets `000011d0` and `000011e0`, you can make out the letters `w`, `o`, `r`, `s`, `t` surrounded by `.E`, thus adding those characters to the our initial passphrase we get `vimisbetterthanemacsworst`
+There are basically 3 columns, the left column indicates the file offset of the row, the next two columns show the data in hex and as text, respectively.
+At the offsets `000011a0`, `000011b0` and `000011c0`, we can see the text we found earlier, if we take a closer look at the offsets `000011d0` and `000011e0`, you can make out the letters `w`, `o`, `r`, `s`, `t` surrounded by `.E`, thus adding those characters to our initial passphrase we get `vimisbetterthanemacsworst`

 ```sh
 $ ./crackmeclue3 vimisbetterthanemacsworst